 Experience Aboriginal song, dance and celebration on March 17 at the Seventh Traditional Pow Wow at Georgian College’s Barrie Campus.
-This year’s theme is Traditional Health and Wellness to honour the new Aboriginal Resource Centre in the Sadlon Centre for Health and Wellness, and the partnership between the School of Aboriginal Studies and School of Health and Wellness.
+This year’s theme is Traditional Health and Wellness to honour the new Indigenous Resource Centre in the Sadlon Centre for Health, Wellness and Sciences, and the partnership between the School of Indigenous Studies and School of Health and Wellness.

 The event is organized by Georgian’s Pow Wow Student Steering Committee to give students an opportunity to honour and celebrate their culture.
 The Pow Wow welcomes and encourages participation and inclusiveness from people of all cultures.
 This year’s Pow Wow will be held in memory of Merle Assance-Beedie, an Elder who offered support and guidance to many students at Georgian.

 The Pow Wow will be held in the gymnasium from 10:30 a.m. to 9 p.m., with a Grand Entry at noon.
 The Grand Entry is the entry of the traditional dancers to the dance arena – the event that opens each Pow Wow.
 It’s a spectacular event and is great education for children and adults alike.